Instructions to Authors

 Publishers submitting books for review should send them to the Managing Editor, address below.
 Reviewers should include full publishing details including the ISBN and publisher/location.

 The Journal of Medicine and Philosophy expects that authors will observe high standards with respect to publication ethics.
-For example, the following practices are unacceptable: (1) falsification or fabrication of data, (2) plagiarism, including duplicate publication of the authors' own work, in whole or in part without proper citation, (3) misappropriation of the work of others, such as the intentional exclusion of the name of an author, or the exclusion of information regarding financial support that would be viewed as a conflict of interest.
+For example, the following practices are unacceptable: (1) falsification or fabrication of data, (2) plagiarism, including duplicate publication of the authors' own work, in whole or in part without proper citation, (3) misappropriation of the work of others, such as the intentional exclusion of the name of an author, or (4) the intentional exclusion of information regarding financial support that would be viewed as a conflict of interest.
+Prior to publication, authors are required to sign a publication agreement, which, in part, indicates that they have complied with the Journal’s ethics policy.
 Allegations of unethical conduct will be discussed initially with the corresponding author.
 In the event of continued dispute, the matter will be referred to the author's institution and funding agencies for investigation and adjudication.

 The Journal of Medicine and Philosophy expects that reviewers will observe high standards with respect to publication ethics.
 Reviewers who have a financial conflict of interest with respect to a particular article are asked to notify the Journal’s editorial office.
 When the review is finally complete, reviewers should destroy all copies of the manuscript.
 Allegations of unethical conduct will be discussed initially with the reviewer.
 In the event of continued dispute the matter will be referred to the reviewer’s institution for investigation and adjudication.